b-lukaszuk/BS_wJ_eng/contents/altruism.md

 - both monkeys refuse to help each other, each looses 1 survival point

-To make it more realistic assume that the monkeys are neighbors that will interact with each other a few hundred of times in their lives, and catch a tick just as many times.
+To make it more realistic assume that the monkeys are neighbors that will interact with each other a few hundred times in their lives (but they don't know exactly how long), and get a tick just as many times.
 Does this new situation makes a difference, is it worth the while to be altruistic?

 Let's use Julia to answer that question.
 To that end we assume there are 6 monkeys in the group: